After-Shock/Cloudbox-wiki/Plex.md

 1. Enable "Manually specify public port", type in `443`, and click the "Retry" button.

-1. This will give you an "Not available outside your network" message.
+1. You will get a "Not available outside your network" message.
 This is OK.
 Just click "ENABLE REMOTE ACCESS".

     ![](http://i.imgur.com/tq7dzAa.png)